ShaneDeconinck/shanedeconinck.be/content/posts/why-we-should-stop-bullying-bitcoin/index.md

 +++
-title = 'Why we should stop bullying Bitcoin's Proof of Work for its energy consumption' date = 2023-12-08T21:22:11+01:00 draft = false
+title = 'Why we should stop bullying Bitcoin\'s Proof of Work for its energy consumption' date = 2023-12-08T21:22:11+01:00 draft = false
 +++